TotallyInformation/web-components/libs/uibuilder.module.md

    Because most communication with uibuilder happens over websockets, telling the server whether a client is still active or whether the client's session has expired is challenging.
 A ping such as this may be sufficient for the proxy or your custom middleware code to continue to refresh any required security tokens, etc.

+2. It returns the timespan (in milliseconds) of the round-trip time.

+   This can help with understanding networking and client device or Node-RED issues.

-2. It returns the uibuilder/Node-RED HTTP headers.
+3. It returns the uibuilder/Node-RED HTTP headers.

    Normally, the web server headers cannot be accessed by your custom JavaScript code.
 However, the ping function uses the `Fetch` feature available to modern browsers which does return the headers.